Khalsa bole: Origin

 Jasbir Singh Sarna claims the language variety evolved during the time-period of Nawab Kapur Singh.
+Piara Singh Padam claims it originated in the 18th century.

-Accord to Sant Singh Sekhon, the Nihangs developed the special vocabulary full of euphemisms and parallels to common words and phrases to complement their martial role and character.
+The Nihangs developed the special vocabulary full of euphemisms and parallels to common words and phrases to complement their martial role and character.
 The terms were used by Nihangs to "make light of hardships", to describe enemies in a bold and provocative manner, and to belittle/ridicule things of worldly comfort.
+Khalsai Bole encapsulates the core aspects of the Nihang way of life: self-respect, wisdom, aesthetics, and fearlessness.